javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 1. **Getting the first truthy value from a list of variables or expressions.**

-    Imagine we have several variables which can either contain data or be `null/undefined`.
+    Imagine we have a list of variables which can either contain data or be `null/undefined`.
 How can we find the first one with data?

     We can use OR `||`: